 The lake can be characterized as mesoeutrophic, or moderately to highly productive, based on total phosphorus and chlorophyll a readings (typical of mesotrophic lakes) and water clarity readings (typical of eutrophic lakes).
 Water transparency is also influenced by the natural color of the water.
-However, the trophic state indices (TSI) evaluation suggests that phosphorus readings are slightly lower than expected given the algae levels (as measured by chlorophyll a), and water transparency (as measured by the Secchi disk).
-This indicates that small changes in phosphorus levels in the lake may result in a substantial increase in algae levels, which in turn could result in significant decreases in water clarity.
-These phenomena were apparent in both 2013 and 2014.
+However, the trophic state indices (TSI) evaluation suggests that phosphorus readings are slightly higher than expected given the algae levels (as measured by chlorophyll a), and water transparency (as measured by the Secchi disk).
 Overall trophic conditions are summarized on the Lake Scorecard and Lake Condition Summary Table.